The way you can make a complaint and how we will respond depends on the type of complaint.

 You may still wish to direct your complaints to VAGO.
 However, if we receive any complaints about the conduct of our officers relating to those sections of our legislation, we are obliged to pass these on to VI.

 Public interest disclosures about the conduct of VAGO officers

 You can make a protected disclosures (previously known as whistleblower complaints) about VAGO officers to the Independent Broad-based Anti-corruption Commission (IBAC) or VI.
 VAGO cannot receive public interest complaints under the Public Interest Disclosures Act 2012.

 If you are dissatisfied with VAGO’s handling of a complaint

 If you are dissatisfied with VAGO’s handling of a complaint, you have the right to ask for reconsideration by VAGO.

-For reconsideration of complaints about matters other than audits, contact the Deputy Auditor-General.
+For reconsideration of complaints about audits and matters other than audits, contact the Deputy Auditor-General.
 If you are still dissatisfied, you may complain to the Victorian Ombudsman about administrative action taken by VAGO officers, but not the Auditor-General, who is exempt.

 What to include in your complaint